 If your shares are held in your name and you do not sign and return your proxy card, your shares will not be voted unless you vote at the Annual Meeting.
-If you hold your shares in the name of a broker, bank or other nominee, your nominee may determine to vote your shares at its own discretion on certain routine matters, such as the ratification of the Auditor, absent instructions from you.
-However, due to voting rules that may prevent your bank or broker from voting your uninstructed shares on a discretionary basis in the election of directors, the compensation of our named executive officers, the frequency of conducting future stockholder advisory votes on named executive officer compensation and other non-routine matters, it is important that you cast your vote.
+If you hold your shares in the name of a broker, bank or other nominee, your nominee may determine to vote your shares at its own discretion on certain routine matters, such as the ratification of the Auditor and the Authorized Share Proposal, absent instructions from you.
+However, due to voting rules that may prevent your bank or broker from voting your uninstructed shares on a discretionary basis in the election of directors, the Opportunity Waiver Limitation Proposal, the Officer Exculpation Proposal, the 242(d) Proposal, and the Stockholder Ratification Proposal and other non-routine matters, it is important that you cast your vote.